esteeele/esteeele.github.io/_posts/2025-10-20-more-software-engineer-things-i-have-learned.md

 ### Looking after developers in your team (if not a people manager)

-It’s also vital to learn how to delegate well.
+It’s vital to learn how to delegate well.
 9 times out of 10 people don’t know exactly what you’re doing, or even how best to help you with the workload - you can’t just drop work onto people’s lap and immediately expect them to get started.
 Delegation can often take time away initially but pays itself back over time.

 Give Praise: This one is huge, especially for new starters or people who may lack confidence.
-SEng can be lonely at times, and quite a negative job
+Software Engineering can be lonely at times, and quite negative
 - Dealing with customer reported issues
 - Pushing back on timelines and “disappointing” other people in the business
 - An often challenging and esoteric job we do a lot of in isolation